SofanitTesfaye/Ethiopian-Jewelry/README.md

 ### Goals

-- Have wireframes, component hierarchy, ERD ready for project approval by Monday October 4, 2021
+- Have wireframes, component hierarchy, ERD ready for project approval by Monday October 11, 2021
-- Have inital CRUD and authentication done for back-end by end of day Monday October 4, 2021
+- Have inital CRUD and authentication done for back-end by end of day Thursday October 14, 2021
-- Have full CRUD for front-end done by Tuesday October 5, 2021
+- Have full CRUD for front-end done by Monday October 17, 20214
-- Have initial css styling done by Wednesday October 6, 2021
+- Have initial css styling done by Wednesday October 19, 2021
-- Have media queries and advanced CSS styling done by Thursday October 7, 2021
+- Have media queries and advanced CSS styling done by Friday October 21, 2021
-- Have front-end and back-end deployed, and work on initial PMVP features done by Friday October 8, 2021
+- Have front-end and back-end deployed, and work on initial PMVP features done by Monday October 24, 2021
-- Work on any debugging over the weekend
+- Work on any debugging for the following days
-- Ready for Presentations on Monday October 11, 2021
+- Ready for Presentations/Admission on Wednesday October 26, 2021
 <br>

 ### Libraries and Dependencies